Adityavijayvargiya01/PROJECT-1/README.md

 Responsive resume CV

 Goal -
-To make a personal responive website with the use of git and github
+To make a personal responive website with the use of git and github aka kuch nahi aata